Open Marxism: Critique of "Closed Marxism" and institutional Marxism

 The primary target of Open Marxism's critique is "Closed Marxism," defined as any form of Marxism that "accepts the horizons of a given world as its own theoretical horizons" or "announces a determinism which is causalist or teleological."
 This includes the various forms of "institutional Marxism"—the state ideologies of Soviet-type societies, the reformism of social democracy, and the academic structuralism of thinkers like Althusser.

-A major focus of this critique is historical materialism, particularly in the deterministic form derived from Marx's 1859 Preface.
+A major focus of this critique is historical materialism, particularly in the deterministic form derived from Marx's 1859 Preface to A Contribution to the Critique of Political Economy.
 Open Marxists argue that this model, which posits a mechanical causal relationship between an economic "base" and a political-ideological "superstructure", was elevated to a "holy scripture" in orthodox Marxism, becoming an "abstract universal framework" that obscured the centrality of class struggle.
 Similarly, Open Marxism rejects the Althusserian notion of an "epistemological break" separating an early, "ideological" Marx from a late, "scientific" Marx.
 Instead, proponents argue for the fundamental unity of Marx's thought, seeing his entire body of work as a single, developing theoretical edifice.
 They read Marx's work in its entirety, acknowledging its contradictions and limitations without attempting to construct a "monolithic mythology".
 For Open Marxists, Marx's work is not a closed, finished system but is "full of open problems" and serves as a model for critical thinking.